Illinois Credit Union System Departmental Overviews

 Prepaid Card Services (800-304-2273, Option 4)

 Our prepaid cards programs offer a variety of solutions for their members.
-We offer instant issue cards for year round gift giving, with over 60 cards designs.
-The CUMONEY Everyday Spend and Travel Money cards help credit unions provide reloadable debit card options.
-Whether your member needs an alternative to the traditional debit card or a reloadable, instant issue card for traveling abroad, our cards carry the Visa logo and are accepted nationwide.
-All prepaid programs are risk-free debit card alternatives for the credit union.
+We offer instant issue cards for year-round gift giving, with over 60 card designs.
+The CUMONEY℠ Everyday Spend and Visa Travel Money® cards help credit unions provide reloadable debit card options to meet every members need.
+Whether your members are looking for an alternative to the traditional debit card or a reloadable, instant issue card for traveling abroad, our cards carry the Visa logo and are accepted worldwide.

 Creditors Resource Service -- CRS (extension 3495)